 Santana Moss and Laveranues Coles were Jets teammates from 2001-02 before New York declined to match Washington's Coles offer sheet.
 In 2005, however, the Jets reacquired Coles in a straight-up swap for Moss.
-Both receivers were at odds with their teams by then, with a medical disagreement dividing Coles and the Redskins, and each received better contractual terms from their new franchises.
+Both receivers were at odds with their teams by then, with a medical disagreement dividing Coles and Washington, and each received better contractual terms from their new franchises.
 As for who won the trade, Washington probably did.
-Moss played 10 seasons in D.C. and posted a 1,483-yard Pro Bowl season in his first season there.
+Moss played 10 seasons in D.C. and posted a 1,483-yard Pro Bowl season in his first year there.
 Coles' Jets return lasted four years.

 A key "don't trade with the Patriots" chapter came in September 2006, when the Seahawks surrendered a first-round pick for Branch.
 While the pick became short-term Patriot safety Brandon Meriweather, the defending NFC champions did not get what they paid for.
 In addition to parting with a high-draft choice, Seattle gave Branch the extension New England wouldn't (six years, $39 million) and saw him struggle with injuries and never eclipse 900 yards in any of his four seasons on the team.
 The Seahawks traded Branch back to the Pats in 2010.
 He was again a Super Bowl team's starter in 2011.